scylladb/care-pet/rust/README.md

 it may be delivered to the central database for the analysis and health status checking.

-Collar code sits in the `/bin/sensor` and uses [https://github.com/scylladb/scylla-rust-driver](scylla-rust-driver) driver to connect to the database directly and publish its data.
+Collar code sits in the `/bin/sensor` and uses [Scylla Rust Driver](https://github.com/scylladb/scylla-rust-driver) driver to connect to the database directly and publish its data.
 Collar gathers sensors measurements, aggregates data in a buffer and sends it every hour.

-Overall all applications in this repository use [scylla-rust-driver](https://github.com/scylladb/scylla-rust-driver) for:
+Overall all applications in this repository use [Scylla Rust Driver](https://github.com/scylladb/scylla-rust-driver) for:

 - Relational Object Mapping (ORM)
 - Build Queries